kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

 - SyncerConfig specifies which objects should be upsynced from Edge cluster.
   - object selector: group, version, kind, name, namespace (for namespaced objects), label, annotation (, and more such as ownership reference?)
 - Upsyncing CRD is out of scope for now.
 This means when upsyncing a CR, corresponding APIBinding (not CRD) is available on the mailbox workspace.
 This limitation might be revisited later.
 - ~Upsynced objects can be accessed from APIExport set on the workload management workspace bound to the mailbox workspace (with APIBinding).
-This access pattern might be changed when other APIs such as summarization are provided in edge-mc.~ => Upsynced objects are accessed through Mailbox informer.
+This access pattern might be changed when other APIs such as summarization are provided in KubeStellar.~ => Upsynced objects are accessed through Mailbox informer.

 ### Feasibility study
 We will verify if the design described here could cover the following 4 scenarios.
-- I can register an edge-syncer on a Edge cluster to connect a mailbox workspace specified by name. (edge-syncer registration)
+- I can register a KubeStellar-Syncer on a Edge cluster to connect a mailbox workspace specified by name.
+(KubeStellar-Syncer registration)
-- I can deploy Kyverno and its policy from mailbox workspace to Edge cluster just by using manifests (generated from Kyverno helm chart) rather than using OLM. (workload deployment by edge-syncer's downsyncing)
+- I can deploy Kyverno and its policy from mailbox workspace to Edge cluster just by using manifests (generated from Kyverno helm chart) rather than using OLM. (workload deployment by KubeStellar-Syncer's downsyncing)
-- I can see the policy report generated at Edge cluster via API Export on workload management workspace. (resource upsyncing by edge-syncer)
+- I can see the policy report generated at Edge cluster via API Export on workload management workspace. (resource upsyncing by KubeStellar-Syncer)
-- I can deploy the denatured objects on mailbox workspace to Edge cluster by renaturing them automatically in edge-syncer. (workload deployment by renaturing)
+- I can deploy the denatured objects on mailbox workspace to Edge cluster by renaturing them automatically in KubeStellar-Syncer. (workload deployment by renaturing)

-## Build KubeStellar Syncer image
+## Build KubeStellar-Syncer image

 Prerequisite
 - Install ko (https://ko.build/install/)